geodatup/docker-micmac/README.md

 **Why a docker container for Micmac ?**

 I use Archlinux and building is a bit complicated.
 There is a user repository named AUR (Archlinux User Repository) with micmac but the build failed.
 Like many aur package's I tried to debug it but don't know if in fact in the future I could use micmac or not (depending on the results I could obtain with Micmac) !
-That's why I created this docker container
+That's why Sylvain Poulain created this docker container.